nerves-project/nerves_examples/hello_network/README.md

 This example shows how to connect your Nerves device to the network using wired or wireless Ethernet.
-By default, the configuration assumes that you'll be connecting using the wired Ethernet interface `eth0`, but you can change the `:ifname` option in `config/config.exs` to choose another interface (such as `"wlan0"` for WiFi or `"usb0"` for USB gadget-mode Ethernet).
-The targets with built-in WiFi hardware (such as `rpi3` and `rpi0` on a Zero W) will work with their built in WiFi, but you can also use a variety of popular USB WiFi dongles on other targets.
+By default, the configuration assumes that you'll be connecting using the USB gadget interface `usb0`, but you can change the `:ifname` option in `config/config.exs` to choose another interface (such as `"wlan0"` for WiFi or `"eth00"` for wired Ethernet).
+The targets with built-in WiFi hardware (such as `rpi3` and `rpi0` on a Zero W) will work with their built in-WiFi, but you can also use a variety of popular USB WiFi dongles on other targets.

 ## How to Use the Code in this Repository